KhalMau/SimpleCounterObs/README.md

 # INSTRUCTIONS

--Add the local HTML file on Designs folder ont your broadcasting software
+- Add the local HTML file on Designs folder ont your broadcasting software

 # KEYFEATURES